ansari-akram/DoctorApp_V2.1/README.md

 # DoctorApp_V1
 ***
 >#### About this version
-- Navigation Bar in all pages.
-- Update in Report Page.
+- You can choose whether to include Heatmap Image or not.
-- Can see uploaded image in the Report Page.
+- Can download Report in PDF format even without Login.
 ***

 ## Steps to follow